Capability management: Defining capabilities in the US military

 Capabilities are organized around concepts of operations (CONOPS), which describe how a specified course of action is to be executed.
 The ability to execute the specified course of action depends on many factors and the relationship between those factors.
 Capabilities can be described as one or more sequences of activities, referred to as operational threads.
 The threads are composed of a set of activities that can be grouped to form the basis for a mission area architecture.
 The architecture then provides the structure for defining and understanding the many factors that impact the capability.
 The figure illustrates this sequence of relationships.

 The Navy has also endorsed using architectures to understand and analyze capabilities and their associated requirements.
 The Navy performs this architecture analysis based on the concept of Mission Capability Package (MCP).
 The intent is to consider all of the factors that contribute to the desired mission capability as an integrated system.
 An MCP is defined as "a task-oriented bundle of CONOPS, processes, and organization structures supported by networks, sensors, weapons, and systems, as well as personnel training and support services to sustain a core naval capability."
 The MCP and associated analysis then provide the basis for acquisition decisions.

 Capability management considerations

 Due to the complexities of system-of-systems integration, interoperability, and the dynamic nature of operations, capability management is greatly assisted by modelling and simulating realistic strategic scenarios and contexts, in order to inform business cases and decision-making.
 Through those considerations and practices, the enterprise and its performance can be continuously assessed and projected into the future.

-Well executed capability management therefore clearly informs strategic and operational decisions, and aids in the development of diverse but well-considered strategic and operational options, so they are readily available off-the-shelf.
-This should also endow significant agility to an enterprise, providing enhanced "contingency capital" and risk mitigation.
+Capability management clearly informs strategic and operational decisions and aids in the development of strategic and operational options, so they are readily available off-the-shelf, endowing agility to an enterprise, and providing enhanced "contingency capital" and risk mitigation.